How to Make Falafel (Crispy Chickpea Fritters)

 Two halves of a falafel stacked on top of another.

-Making great falafel isn't hard, but it takes a few tricks.
-Learn how to how make delicious light, crispy chickpea fritters!
+Learning how to make falafel isn't hard, but making them light, fluffy, and crispy on the outside takes a few tricks.
 They're vegan and gluten free!

 Servings: 10